telecobazar/programming/README.md

 # PROGRAMMING
 Learning with exercises of C in programming.
 This notes/exercises included C++, CSS, HTML and JavaScript

+# WARNING!
+You may need to change the permissions of the executables to execute them.
+For this we will do the following:
+- We will go where we have saved the file
+- We will open the terminal
+- And we will execute the following command: chmod 777 ExecutableName

 # This repository contains:
 Below is the list of documents you can find in this repository